opendp/opendp/docs/source/api/user-guide/combinators/compositors.rst

 Nesting
 -------

-Just like in chaining, since all compositors are “plain-old-measurements” they can also be used as arguments to interactive compositors.
+Just like in chaining, since non-adaptive compositors, adaptive compositors and privacy filters are "plain-old-measurements" they can also be used as arguments to interactive compositors and other combinators.
 In this example, we nest a zCDP adaptive compositor inside an approximate-DP adaptive compositor.

 We first make the approximate-DP adaptive compositor, accepting two